 WHERE TO STAY IN COLMAR

 Colmar is small and easy to get around, so anywhere you stay will be a good choice in terms of being able to access the town.
-I stayed in this Airbnb and would highly recommend it.
+I’ve been to Colmar twice and stayed in this Airbnb and at Hotel Saint-Martin and would highly recommend either stay.

 If you’re interested in art museums, once you arrive to Colmar, tour the Unterlinden Museum.
 I also recommend a canal tour so that you can see the beauty of Colmar by boat.
 For dinner, head somewhere you can try traditional Alsatian cuisine – particularly the flammekueche.